 After spending about six months in Nepal, I was thinking of going back to India for a while.
 I was in Kathmandu for a few days before that and this is when I met Alexandra aka Alex at a homestay.
 For a few days that we were together, we would have long discussions about our travels, experiences, life etc. We also took long walks around the city, continuing our conversation and enjoying each other’s company.

 When Alex told me about her plan to visit India for the first time soon, I suggested her some foods to try in different parts, beside other suggestions.
 “Send me a list, Parvez!” said Alex.
 And when I was writing down the list of things to eat in India, I realised I had made a long list that included more than 50 different things including snacks, street food, main course, sweets, and drinks.

 Looking at the list, an idea to share these suggestions with the readers hit my mind.
 I never knew I would write this article but here it is, my list of what to eat and drink in India.
-Originally for Alex, now for you, my readers.
-You might also be interested in the list of things to eat in Germany which I received from Alex.
+Originally for Alex, now for you, the readers.

 Food to Try in India